sginsbur06/gnsTrade/README.md

-# [M-02] Missing checking on the setter method that the length of input array is equal to the required value
+# [M-02] Missing checking on the setter method of a descending order of values

 ### Relevant GitHub Links